drshahizan/SLR-MIIT/materials/s1-copywriting.md

 | 3. | Exercise 3 | Story books | <a href="./exercise/exer3" ><img src="../images/rfp.png" width="24px" height="24px" ></a> |
 | 4. | Exercise 4 | Copywriting: My football team | <a href="./exercise/exer4" ><img src="../images/rfp.png" width="24px" height="24px" ></a> |

+## Case study prompts for copywriting in the field of Computer Science

+1. **Blockchain for Supply Chain Transparency:**
+   - **Background:** A research project has successfully implemented blockchain technology to enhance transparency and traceability in supply chain management.
+The project aims to reduce fraud, streamline processes, and build trust among stakeholders.
+   - **Key Points:** Explore how blockchain is applied, the challenges addressed, and the potential impact on industries.
+Emphasize the benefits for businesses, consumers, and the overall supply chain ecosystem.

+2. **AI-Powered Medical Diagnosis:**
+   - **Background:** A research team has developed an artificial intelligence system for medical diagnosis, showcasing high accuracy in identifying various health conditions from diagnostic images.
+The goal is to improve early detection, reduce misdiagnoses, and enhance patient outcomes.
+   - **Key Points:** Highlight the significance of AI in healthcare, the specific algorithms used, and the potential life-saving implications.
+Craft a narrative that emphasizes the human aspect, such as improved patient care and the collaboration between AI and healthcare professionals.

+3. **Cybersecurity Threat Intelligence:**
+   - **Background:** A research initiative focuses on advanced threat intelligence in the realm of cybersecurity.
+The project aims to proactively identify and mitigate cyber threats by leveraging cutting-edge technologies, machine learning, and data analytics.
+   - **Key Points:** Communicate the urgency of addressing cybersecurity threats, explain the methodologies used in threat intelligence, and underscore the potential for safeguarding sensitive information.
+Consider how the research contributes to a safer digital landscape.

+4. **Quantum Computing Breakthrough:**
+   - **Background:** Researchers have achieved a significant breakthrough in quantum computing, demonstrating the potential for solving complex problems at unprecedented speeds.
+The project explores quantum algorithms and hardware advancements, showcasing the transformative possibilities for computing.
+   - **Key Points:** Explain the basics of quantum computing, highlight the specific achievements of the research, and discuss potential applications in fields such as cryptography, optimization, and simulation.

+5. **Human-Computer Interaction in Virtual Reality:**
+   - **Background:** A research study investigates novel approaches to human-computer interaction within virtual reality (VR) environments.
+The project explores intuitive user interfaces, immersive experiences, and the potential impact on various industries, from gaming to education.
+   - **Key Points:** Showcase the significance of VR in reshaping how humans interact with computers, detail the innovative aspects of the research, and discuss the potential applications in fields beyond entertainment, such as training simulations and therapeutic interventions.

+For each case study, students can work on crafting compelling copy that effectively communicates the research's importance, methodology, and potential impact.
+Encourage them to consider the target audience, whether it's a broad readership, industry professionals, or potential collaborators, and tailor their writing accordingly.
+Additionally, students can explore incorporating storytelling elements to engage readers and make the research more accessible.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/SLR-MIIT/issues) for any improvements, suggestions or errors in the content.